exwm/yt_clipper/readme.md

 ## Changelog

+- v0.0.69: Add preview of first click (top left dimension) of crop.
+Make crop preview translucent and dashed so it obscures less of the video.
+Make crop preview more visible in bright videos.
+Add message flash on hotkeys enable and disable.
 - v0.0.68: Add visual clarity to crop preview rectangle and selected marker pairs.
 Reword some aspects of UI (Download Res -> Crop Resolution, Short Title -> Title Prefix, Concats -> Merge List)
 - v0.0.67: Add borders and padding around input controls.
 - v0.0.66: